The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Global regularity

 with initial data $f(0) = f_0$, $ E(0) = E_0$, where $L=[L_+,L_-]$ and $N=[N_+,N_-]$ are given by

 Our next goal is to estimate $a(t, x), b(t, x),c(t, x)$ in terms of $\{\I-\P\} f$.
-In contrast to \cite{G4}, our $P$ is not symmetric and we can not compare the $v_i, v_j$ terms on both side.
+In contrast to \cite{G4}, our $P$ is not symmetric and we can not compare the $v_i, v_j$ terms on both sides.
 The following Lemma gives the macroscopic estimates.

 \begin{lem} For both Landau and Boltzmann case, suppose $f$ solves \eqref{rewrite}.
 For any integer $m\ge 0$, there exists function $G=G(t)$ satisfying

 such that